Notice of Race

 b) during the last 30 seconds before her starting signal.

-When a boat starts in accordance with item (b) of the definition of Start, she may return to the pre-start side of the line to comply with item (a) of the definition of start, but, if she does not, the starting penalty shall be 2% added to her elapsed time or at least one place, whichever is the largest.
+When a boat starts in accordance with item (b) of the definition of Start, she may return to the pre-start side of the line to comply with item (a) of the definition of start, but, if she does not, the starting penalty shall be 2% added to her elapsed time or at least three places, whichever is the largest. - [NP] [DP] Racers and support crew alike must follow all reasonable instructions issued by regatta officials.

 3.2 In the event of any discrepancy between the languages, the Spanish text shall prevail.